RUTACA Airlines Flight 225

-RUTACA Airlines Flight 225(5R225/RUC225) was a domestic tourist passenger flight, operated by Venezuelan-airliner RUTACA Airlines from Canaima Airport to Santiago Mariño Caribbean International Airport that crashed during a refueling stop in Tomás de Heres Airport in Ciudad Bolívar, Venezuela on 25 January 2001.
-The aircraft was carrying 24 passengers and crewmembers.
-The aircraft involved in the crash, a Douglas DC-3, crashed into a shantytown shortly after take off from Ciudad Bolívar, killing everyone on board.
+RUTACA Airlines Flight 225 (5R225/RUC225) was a domestic tourist passenger flight, operated by RUTACA Airlines from Canaima Airport to Santiago Mariño Caribbean International Airport that crashed during a refueling stop in Tomás de Heres Airport in Ciudad Bolívar, Venezuela on 25 January 2001.
+The aircraft was carrying 24 passengers and crew members.
+The aircraft, a Douglas DC-3, crashed into a shantytown shortly after take off from Ciudad Bolívar, killing everyone on board.
 Eyewitnesses stated that an engine failure had occurred.